Tax essentials for starters

 - Finance

-If the Tax and Customs Administration sees you as an entrepreneur, you have to file VAT returns (‘btw-aangifte’).
+Entrepreneurs have to file VAT or turnover tax returns.
+Good to know: the Dutch terms btw and omzetbelasting mean the same thing.
+The VAT return is referred to as btw-aangifte or aangufte omzetbelasting.
+You charge VAT on the products or services you provide, and then pay it to the Belastingdienst.
 Most entrepreneurs have to file every 3 months.
 You have 1 month after the end of the quarter to do so.
 So, if you need to file your VAT return for the first quarter of a year, the deadline for filing – and paying – is 30 April.

 The 9% applies to a limited number of services: hairdressers and shoemakers, for instance.
-Check the Tax Administration website (in Dutch).
+Check the Tax (in Dutch) to see if this rate applies to your services. - 0%

 Some professions are exempt from VAT.
 Examples are physical therapists, nurses, and childcarers.
 If you practice one of these professions, you do not charge VAT.
 Nor can you deduct the VAT you have paid.